 - For students who matriculated at the Law Center in Fall 2016 or later, a minimum of 6 credits must be earned in experiential courses; and

 - A minimum of 54 of these credits must be earned at the Law Center.

 *A minimum cumulative grade point average of at least a C (2.00/4.00) in Law Center courses

 1Students who transfer to the Law Center after their first year are not required to complete Criminal Justice.
 However, Criminal Justice or Criminal Procedure is a prerequisite for clinics and some upperclass courses.

-Please schedule an appointment to meet with an Academic Advisor, in the Office of J.D.
-Academic Services, at 202-662-9041 or 352 McDonough Hall, for course scheduling assistance and to discuss your plans to complete your degree requirements.
+Please schedule an appointment to meet with a J.D.
+Program Academic Advisor, in the Office of Academic Affairs, at 202-662-9041 or Hotung Suite 4300, for course scheduling assistance and to discuss your plans to complete your degree requirements.